 offered by the University of Manitoba departments that make up the SCRC, namely:

-Medicine, the School of Medical
+Medicine, the College of

 and Therapeutics, Pathology,